2KAY-kat/nsikacart/public/README.md

 # Nsikacart Frontend Setup Instructions

-This project is an ecomerce rather a market place web app am working on using HTML, Javascript, css and will soon add php and othe tech as it grows.
+This project is an ecomerce rather a market place web app am working on using HTML, Javascript, css and php

 #### The Main Featues